amraabdallah/text-manipulation-validate-text-file-data/README.md

 ## Requirments:

-* If the record has a FQDN Email address and has valid ID number
+* If the record has an FQDN Email address and has a valid ID number
-* The script should print to the stdout: the $ID of $EMAIL is even|odd number.
+* The script should print to the stdout: the $ID of $EMAIL is an even|odd number.
-* If the record doesn't have a valid Email or a valid ID it should contine silently.
+* If the record doesn't have a valid Email or ID, it should continue silently.

 ## The text file has the following data: